What is Veterinary Course: Full Form, Course Duration, Admission 2025, Colleges, Salary & Scope

 Veterinary Course Syllabus: Diploma Level

-Below is a table to provide candidates with a general overview of the syllabus for Veterinary Science courses at the Diploma level.
+Below is a table that provide the syllabus for Veterinary Science courses at the Diploma level.

 Veterinary Course - Diploma Syllabus Semester 1 | |